The Best Budget Headphone Amplifiers and DACS

 When the iFi Zen first came out, I saw it as a new benchmark standard for what an Amp/DAC combo could achieve for the price.

-This combo is priced perfectly for everything you’re getting: You can hook it up to separate speakers via it’s RCA outputs or balanced 4.4mm jack, it has a power match (gain) button and iFi’s own TrueBass, and you can run balanced 4.4mm cables with your headphones.
-It’s also got a standard 1/4″ jack for use with a single-ended (unbalanced) connection.
+It’s also a preamp, so you can hook it up to separate speakers via its RCA outputs or balanced 4.4mm jack, it has a power match (gain) button and iFi’s own TrueBass, and you can run balanced 4.4mm cables with your headphones.

 In addition to great sound and a roughly 1 Ohm output impedance (similar to the G6), you can also output to separate speakers via its RCA Analog outs.
 There’s also a balanced 4.4mm output.